hlewis910/Final-CP-Back-End-Front-End-Testing-/README.md

 Except for existing *codebases* (from workshops / checkpoints / projects you've done, or library / solution code), you are allowed to use any resources you'd like.
 That includes all documentation and workshop *instructions*.

-Please make sure you complete specs located in the following files:
+Please make sure you complete specs located in the following files, and in the following order:

 `tests/server/backend-tests.js`

+`tests/react/react-tests.js`

 `tests/server/flatline-test.js`

-`tests/react/react-tests.js`

-#### This is the recommended order in which you complete each test; however, they do not depend on eachother!
+#### This is the recommended order in which you complete each test; however, they do not depend on each other!
 If you get stuck or want to work in a different order, you should be able to.

 ## Getting started